Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Pain Points

 * Software delivery is too slow
+* Competition is gaining competitive advantages by delivering software faster and better
 * Bugs are too often introduced in unrelated parts of the system on deployments
 * Software code gets too messy and hard to maintain
 * Deploying the entire application on every change is getting inefficient